|Major Groups > Chanterelles and Trumpets > Craterellus calyculus|

 Spore Print: White.

-Descriptions of Craterellus calyculus vary substantially; Smith (1981), for example, says the species has spores 7-9 x 4.5-5 µ, while Bigelow (1978) says they are 10-11.5 x 7-8 µ.
-Bigelow describes another tiny black trumpet, Craterellus subundulatus, but says it can only be reliably separated from Craterellus calyculus on the basis of its smaller (5.5-8 x 4-5.5 µ) spores.
+Descriptions of Craterellus calyculus vary substantially; Smith and collaborators (1981), for example, say the species has spores 7-9 x 4.5-5 µ, while Bigelow (1978) says they are 10-11.5 x 7-8 µ.
+Petersen (1969) found the spores of the type collection to measure 9.7-12.1 x 6.8-9.1 µ.
+According to Bigelow, the similar Craterellus subundulatus can only be reliably separated from Craterellus calyculus on the basis of its smaller (5.5-8 x 4-5.5 µ) spores.
 Smith's Craterellus calyculus may therefore be Craterellus subundulatus--or it may be the case that the two species should be synonymized.
-In his monograph of the Cantharellaceae world-wide, Corner (1966) does just that, placing Craterellus calyculus and Craterellus subundulatus under Pseudocraterellus sinuosus, which he says is "a very variable species, both in the size of the fruit-body and the spores, for which reason I can see no means of distinguishing P. calyculus or P. subundulatus" (166).
+In his monograph of the Cantharellaceae world-wide, Corner (1966) does just that, placing them both under Pseudocraterellus sinuosus, which he says is "a very variable species, both in the size of the fruit-body and the spores, for which reason I can see no means of distinguishing P. calyculus or P. subundulatus."
+Petersen (1975), however, argues that argues that the spores of Craterellus calyculus are "significantly larger," and keeps the species separate.
+Which brings us to the "Pseudocraterellus" question.
+Some mycologists have placed this and similar species in a separate genus, Pseudocraterellus, based on hyphal structure.
+But more recent molecular results from Dahlman and collaborators (2000) clearly place Pseudocraterellus sinuosus within the genus Craterellus.

 Cite this page as: